Acceleration of Ultrahigh Energy Particles from Fast Radio Bursts: FRBs as ultra-relativistic electromagnetic waves near their sources

-The quiver motion of an ion with mass number $A$ and charge number $Z$ is highly relativistic in an electromagnetic wave with $a_0 \approx {Am_p} / Z{m_e}$, where $m_p$ is the proton rest mass.
+The quiver motion of an ion with mass number $A$ and charge number $Z$ is highly relativistic in an electromagnetic wave with $a_0 \approx \sigma_i = {Am_p} / Z{m_e}$, where $m_p$ is the proton rest mass.
 The electromagnetic waves with $a_0 \geq m_p/m_e \sim 1000$ are called ultra-relativistic.
-The interaction of an FRB pulse with charge particles are well in the ultra-relativistic regime before the burst propagates to a radius $R_c \approx 5.1\times{10}^{10} \sqrt{W_{iso} / 10^{40}\mathrm{erg}}$ cm.
-In the following, we investigate the particle acceleration by FRB pulses within the region $r < R_c$, where $a_0$ typically ranges from $ \sim a_S/10$ to $10^3$.
-At larger radii with $a_0 \gtrsim 1$ the acceleration of particles in the electron-wakefield wave driven by FRBs may be inefficient \cite{RN26}.
-Our model does not account for potential background magnetic fields in the local environments of FRBs.
-These fields provide weak confinement for accelerating particles if the electron gyration frequency ($\omega_c = eB_0/m_ec$) is lower than the FRB frequency, typically when $B_0 < 100$G, or if the radiation pressure of the burst exceeds the magnetic pressure \cite{RN30}.
-This condition applies to environments such as supernova remnant (SNR, $\sim 100\mu$G) \cite{RN54}, pulsar wind nebulae (PWN, $\sim 10$ $\mu$G) \cite{RN52} and interstellar medium (ISM, $\sim \mu$G) \cite{RN53}.
+The interaction of an FRB pulse with charged particles is well in the ultra-relativistic regime before the burst propagates to a radius

+In the following, we investigate the particle acceleration by FRB pulses within the region $R < R_c$.
+At larger radii with $a_0 \gtrsim 1$ the acceleration in electron-wakefield wave driven by FRBs becomes inefficient \cite{RN26}.

+{The potential progenitors of FRBs range from neutron stars and black holes to more exotic objects \cite{RN118,RN3,RN59,RN5,RN97}, yet their local environments remain poorly understood.
+For instance, in the magnetosphere, which may contain a background magnetic field and electron-positron pairs, ions accelerated by FRB pulses could be supplied through two channels: one extracted from the stellar surface via the central star's rotation-induced electric fields \cite{RN92, RN93, RN90} or through energetic events like flares \cite{RN108, RN94, RN98}, and another injected via accretion from the ambient medium or its binary companion \cite{RN104, RN99, RN100, RN101, RN102, RN103, RN95}.}